 4 Great Ways to Spend a 60K Citi ThankYou Points Bonus

-Citi is out with a best-ever bonus on its ThankYou Premier Card, offering 60,000 points after spending $4,000 in three months.
-To learn more about this card, visit the Points Rewards cards section on our Top Credit Cards page.
+Citi is out with a best-ever bonus on its Citi Premier Card, offering 60,000 points after spending $4,000 in three months.

 However, it’s likely the sign-up bonus points are what you care most about.
 And thanks to some of Citi’s outstanding transfer partners, this bonus puts some excellent travel redemptions within reach.
 Read on for four of our top suggestions.